lenra-io/docs/src/markdown/guides/apps/lenra-todo-list.md

 We will now create the listener that will react to the “add” button pressed.

-Remember the `action: "submitTask"` property in the form `onSubmit` listener ?
+Remember the `name: "submitTask"` property in the form `onSubmit` listener ?
 That’s the name of our listener.
 So create a `submitTask.js` file in the **listeners** directory and add this code to it :

 {:data-file="src/listeners/submitTask.js"}